-Q: What's your role at Lincoln?
+Q: What's the implementation partner role at Lincoln?

 A: Something unique to Lincoln is that we get the entire service team — relationship manager, account manager, retirement consultant (RC) or enrollment team, and communication consultant (CC) — involved early in the transition process.
 This informs the team and makes the transition seamless from implementation to ongoing service.

 A: Transitions are an opportunity for change.
-Recently with one plan, we discovered the prior recordkeeper had classified it as an ERISA plan, but it was actually governmental.
+Recently with one plan, Lincoln discovered the prior recordkeeper had classified it as an ERISA plan, but it was actually governmental.
 Changing the plan's status reduced costs by eliminating unnecessary testing and allowed more flexibility in plan design.